Saturday Night's Main Event: Second revived run (2024–present)

 In 2024, after having moved from USA Network to Fox in 2019, WWE SmackDown returned to USA Network as part of a five-year agreement with NBCUniversal.
 As part of the agreement, it was stated that WWE would produce four prime time specials for NBC per-year for the length of the agreement.
 On September 17, 2024, WWE announced that it would be producing a second revival of Saturday Night's Main Event, with the first episode airing on December 14 from Nassau Coliseum—the site of the first edition of the series.

 The new revival features homages to the original run of Saturday Night's Main Event and WWE in the 1980s, including a lack of TitanTron, red, white, and blue ring ropes, referees in formal outfits, some branding elements using the WWE "throwback" logo, (Note: The "throwback" logo refers to the Golden Era logo used from 1982 to 1994, albeit without the "F" on it.
 This change was the result of WWE (then majority owned by Vince McMahon) and the World Wildlife Fund for Nature reached a settlement in 2012 to allow the company to use the pre-2002 WWF logos in older, archived footage but prohibited to use the vintage WWF logos in newer footage and promotional materials.) and the reinstatement of "Obsession" by Animotion as its theme music (albeit this time not as an instrumental).
 Cody Rhodes also wore the "Winged Eagle" belt (first introduced in 1988 for the then-WWF World Heavyweight Championship) to represent his Undisputed WWE Championship.

-In August 2025, amid the loss of rights to main roster live events to ESPN, WWE announced that two Saturday Night's Main Event cards would air exclusively on Peacock in November and December 2025, including John Cena's retirement match.
+In August 2025, it was announced that Saturday Night's Main Event would move to NBC's sister streaming service Peacock in the United States, following the service's loss of main roster live events to ESPN.
+The December edition would feature John Cena's retirement match.